LensPlaysGames/Corth/README.md

 #### Windows
 As for Windows, there is a little funky business...
 MinGW, the 'normal' installation manager for GNU tools on Windows, doesn't support 64 bits. \
-Luckily, there is a community-fix, [TDM-GCC-64](https://jmeubank.github.io/tdm-gcc/), that solves this exact problem, so go donate to this person for doing the hard work that all of us can now use. \
+Luckily, there is a community-fix, [TDM-GCC-64](https://jmeubank.github.io/tdm-gcc/), that solves this exact problem, so go donate to this person for doing the hard work that all of us can now use.
+If for some reason the github was taken down, or anything of the sort, [here](https://web.archive.org/web/20220105210812/https://github.com/jmeubank/tdm-gcc) is a link to a wayback machine snapshot. \
 It's a very easy to use installer, and comes with a whole host of very useful 64 bit tools on Windows.
 Install it at the default location, otherwise Corth will need to be passed the path to the `gcc` executable using the CCLI `-a` option.

 To familiarize yourself with the Corth Command Line Interface (CCLI), run the following command: \